nkorsakov-tw/qa.md/test-plan.md

 ### Discounts

 - Click 'Add new discount'.
-- Change value types and ensure that it correctly influences on the discount value.
+- Change value types and ensure that they correctly influence the discount value.
-- Select a discount type and then verify that in the POS this discount can be correctly applied.
+- Select a discount type and verify that it can be correctly applied in the POS.
-- Choose the excluded period and then verify that the discount is available exactly in this timeframe.
+- Choose an excluded period and verify that the discount is unavailable during this timeframe.
-- Apply this discount to specific departments, courses, or groups and then verify that this discount is available exactly in the case of the corresponding articles.
+- Apply the discount to specific departments, courses, or groups and then verify that it is only available for the corresponding articles.
-- Try different options with reasons:
+- Experiment with different options for reasons:
-    + Try a 'Fixed text' type, enter it, and then verify that the discount will be applied with this reason.
+    + Choose the 'Fixed text' type, enter text, and then verify that the discount is applied with this reason.
-    + Try the 'Ask reason' type, choose one of the created reasons and then verify that the discount will be applied with this reason.
+    + Choose the 'Ask reason' type, select one of the created reasons, and then verify that the discount is applied with this reason.
-- Try to delete an existing discount.
+- Attempt to delete an existing discount.
-    + Try to click undo to enhance that reverse function is also available.
+    + Click 'Undo' to ensure that the reverse function is also available.
-- Try to modify an existing discount.
+- Modify an existing discount.
-- Try to duplicate an existing discount.
+- Duplicate an existing discount.
-- Check the values.
+- Review the values.
-- Try to search a specific discount on this page.
+- Search for a specific discount on this page.
-- Open POS, verify that the discount is available and all conditions of the discount are considered.
+- Open the POS and verify that the discount is available and all its conditions are considered.

 ### Periods

 - Click 'Add new period'.
-- Create periods of various types (Weekly values, One-time use values, Annual values, Daily values)
+- Create periods of various types (Weekly values, One-time use values, Annual values, Daily values).
+- Create several periods and then verify that they are applicable for discounts.

 ### POS Action sets